wojtkowiak/meteor-desktop-splash-screen/README.md

 If you have an icon set for the window in your settings.json it will be automatically used for splash screen's window - no need to set it here.

 If you want to disable the splash screen temporarily for any reason you can use the `METEOR_DESKTOP_NO_SPLASH_SCREEN` env var.

+### Hot code push update screen

+Place your update screen in `.desktop/assets/updateScreen.png` and tweak necessary settings.
+The update screen receives all the settings from the splash screen but you can override them in `updateScreenSettings`.
+Also for `style` and `windowSettings` you can set `append` field to true if you want to merge those instead of overriding.

+- **desktopHCP** - the same update screen is shown when the app is restarted after desktopHCP, you can however turn it off and show the splash screen instead by setting `updateScreenOnDesktopHCP` to `false`

 ### Contribution